geosolutions-it/ckanext-datesearch/README.md

 Add template directory and Fanstatic library
 --------------------------------------------

-The plugin needs to implement `IConfigurable` and add register a template directory and a Fanstatic library directory with CKAN.
+The plugin needs to implement `IConfigurable` and register a template directory and a Fanstatic library directory with CKAN.
 [ckanext/datesearch/plugin.py](ckanext/datesearch/plugin.py):